frtunikj/sdc_advanced_lane_finding/writeup.md

 The camera calibration code can be found under [01_camera_calibration.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/01_camera_calibration.ipynb) notebook (Step 2).

 In order to perform camera calibration one has to determine camera matrix, which captures the transformation between real-world 3D coordinates of objects and their corresponding 2D image coordinates.
-Commonly used approach is to use a checkerboard as our object, since it has a simple pattern with good contrast and known dimensions.
-The internal corners of the checkerboard to determine the 3D world and 2D image coordinates.
-Using cv2.findChessboardCorners, the corners points are stored in an array imgpoints for each calibration image where the chessboard were found.
+Commonly used approach is to use a checkerboard as an object, since it has a simple pattern with good contrast and known dimensions.
+The internal corners of the checkerboard are used to determine the 3D world and 2D image coordinates.
+Using cv2.findChessboardCorners(), the corners points are stored in an array imgpoints for each calibration image where the chessboard were found.

 ![alt text][image2]

 NOTE: For some of the test images, findChessboardCorners is not able to detect the desired number of internal corners (9x6) because it is not existant in the image.

-The object points will always be the same as the known coordinates of the chessboard with zero as 'z' coordinate because the chessboard is flat.
+The object points will always be the same as the known coordinates of the chessboard with zero as Z coordinate because the chessboard is flat.
 The object points are stored in an array called objpoints.
 The output objpoints and imgpoints are used to compute the camera calibration and distortion coefficients using the cv2.calibrateCamera() function.

 The distortion correction was applied to a test image using the cv2.undistort() function and the obtained results are follwing: